MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -NoProxy

-Indicates that the cmdlet should not use a proxy to reach the destination.
+Indicates that the cmdlet shouldn't use a proxy to reach the destination.
 When you need to bypass the proxy configured in the environment, use this switch.
 This feature was added in PowerShell 6.0.0.